Jesse Winker Player Props: Brewers vs. Rockies

-After batting .167 with a double, three walks and four RBI in his past 10 games, Jesse Winker and the Milwaukee Brewers take on the Colorado Rockies (who will start Ryan Feltner) at 8:40 PM ET on Tuesday.
+After hitting .185 with four walks and two RBI in his past 10 games, Jesse Winker and the Milwaukee Brewers face the Colorado Rockies (who will hand the ball to Connor Seabold) at 3:10 PM ET on Thursday.

-In his previous appearance, he reached base in his only plate appearance against the Angels.
+He had a hitless performance in his previous game (0-for-1) against the Rockies.

 Jesse Winker Game Info & Props vs. the Rockies